GhostOf0days/FinLLM-Leaderboard/docs/source/tutorials/benchmark_zeroshot_api_guide.rst

 This guide shows how to benchmark an OpenAI model in a **Zero-Shot** setting:

-1. **Install** the necessary libraries.
-2. **Load** your OpenAI API key.
-3. **Prompt** the model in a zero-shot manner for each question in a CSV file.
-4. **Save** model outputs in a new column named ``generated_answer`` in the resulting CSV.
+1. Configure API access using config.json
+2. Prompt the model with financial multiple-choice questions
+3. Evaluate accuracy and display results

 Prerequisites
 -------------
-1. **config.json** containing your keys.
-For this tutorial, only ``openai_api_key`` is actually used, but you can also store other keys for future expansions:
+1. config.json containing your OpenAI API key:

    .. code-block:: json

        {
-         "openai_api_key": "sk-your-openai-key-here",
+         "openai_api_key": "your-openai-key-here"
-         "mistral_api_key": "ignored_for_this_tutorial",
-         "together_ai_api_key": "ignored_for_this_tutorial"
        }

    .. note::
-      This JSON file holds your API keys.
-Only the ``openai_api_key`` is used here, but additional keys can be added for expanding your use to other models in the future.

-2. A CSV file named ``questions.csv`` with at least a ``question`` column, columns for answer choices, and a column for the expected answer.
-Here's an example:
+      Create this file and add your real API key before starting.

+2. Sample financial questions in a list (or alternatively a CSV file):

-   .. list-table:: questions.csv
+   .. list-table:: Example Questions
       :header-rows: 1
-      :widths: 20 20 20 20 20
+      :widths: 40 20 20 20 10

-      * - question
+      * - Question
-        - choiceA
+        - Choice A
-        - choiceB
+        - Choice B
-        - choiceC
+        - Choice C
-        - expected_answer
+        - Answer
       * - "Sammy Sneadle, CFA, is the founder of the Everglades Fund.
-The question is: how did he violate the standard by not disclosing back-tested data?"
+How did he violate the standard by not disclosing back-tested data?"
-        - "A. He did not disclose the use of back-tested data."
+        - "He did not disclose the use of back-tested data."
-        - "B. He failed to deduct fees before returns."
+        - "He failed to deduct fees before returns."
-        - "C. He did not show a weighted composite of similar portfolios."
+        - "He did not show a weighted composite of similar portfolios."
         - "A"

    .. note::
-      This table provides a visual example of the CSV format required for the tutorial.
-Each row contains the question, three answer choices, and the expected answer.
+      You can use these examples or add your own financial questions.

-3. Install the following libraries:
+3. Install the necessary libraries:

    .. code-block:: bash

-      pip install openai==0.28.0 \
+      pip install openai pandas tqdm
-                  pandas \
-                  tqdm \
-                  torch

    .. note::
-      These commands install the OpenAI library (for API access), pandas (for CSV handling), tqdm (for displaying progress), and torch (for any PyTorch functionality).
+      OpenAI provides access to the API, pandas helps with data handling, and tqdm creates progress bars.

 Tutorial
 --------